XeroCodeIT/XamarinTestApp/README.md

 Installations folder contains an .apk file for Android phones.
 It is a small demonstration of native controls, and embedded websites.

 iOS (and Windows Phone) version would look similar, but I don't have a PC with OS X, so sadly I can't compile the iOS version.
 But it _should_ look very similar to the Android version :)

+This is based on tutorials from xamarin.com and sitepoint.com, and official documentation.